software-architecture-guild/katas-2025/README.md

 > [!TIP]
 > **Introduction**\
-> provides a welcome message and a brief overview of our way of working.
+> Provides a welcome message and a brief overview of our way of working.
 It also introduces the *Business Case* and includes a link to the original requirements.
 >
 > **Current System Overview**\
-> presents our interpretation of the system architecture, identifying key challenges and opportunities for improvement.
+> Presents our interpretation of the system architecture, identifying key challenges and opportunities for improvement.
 A crucial part of this section is the *assumptions we made* due to gaps in available information.
 >
 > **Proposed Architecture**\
-> outlines our solutions to the identified challenges and opportunities.
+> Outlines our solutions to the identified challenges and opportunities.
 It documents the *fundamental decisions* necessary to successfully implement these changes.
 The section continues with a *High-Level Architecture* that integrates AI solutions into the existing system and detailed descriptions of the *AI solutions* themselves.
 >
 > **Final Words** speak for themselves ;)